FREQUENTLY ASKED QUESTIONS

 Often used in qualifying a consumer for a home loan, DTI reflects the consumer’s monthly debt and debt-related costs, such as taxes, fees, and insurance premiums as a percentage of their monthly gross income.
 If you bring in $3,500 pre tax per month, and your new mortgage payment is going to be $2,000, a $500 car payment, and $500 minimum payments on your student loans and credit cards, the bank is unlikely to qualify you for the loan.
 Ask your lender when their max DTI ratio is and stay under that.

-What is the Department of Housing and Urban Development or (HUD)?
+15 What is the HUD?
+(Housing and Urban Development)

-A governmental entity responsible for the implementation and administration of housing and urban development programs.
+In Realtor jargon, the HUDs are a document that accounts for all the money on a transaction.
+In reality, the HUD is a governmental entity responsible for the implementation and administration of housing and urban development programs.
 HUD was established by the Housing and Urban Development Act of 1965 to supersede the Housing and Home Finance Agency.
-When you buy are sell a property, you will receive a HUD statement that shows where all the money went.
+When you buy or sell a property, you will receive a HUD statement that shows where all the money went.

 Technically, an item of value, money, or documents, deposited with a third party, to be delivered upon the fulfillment of a condition.
-When the title company receives your down payment, the new loan payout, and delivers the proceeds to all parties, thats escrow.
+When you officially contract a property, you enter the “escrow period.”
+When the title company receives your down payment, the new loan payout, and delivers the proceeds to all parties, that’s escrow.
 Also, when your mortgage payment includes taxes and insurance payments, you have an escrow account.
-Generally, if you have less than a 20% down payment, you bank will require an escrow account.
+Generally, if you have less than a 20% down payment, your bank will require an escrow account.

 A home inspection is an important part of the home buyer’s due diligence.
 A home inspector is hired by the buyer to take a thorough look at the property.
 Any loose light switches, poorly functioning furnaces, evidence of leaks or anything will be found and presented in an inspection report.
 Homes are sold “as is” but you will have an opportunity to have the defects addressed as part of your negotiations to purchase the property.